utdemir/composable-indexes/docs/performance.md

 Data structures on `composable-indexes` all hold the data entirely in memory.

 > [!NOTE]
-> There is no inherent restriction on implementing an on-disk `Store`, indexes backed by disk or even other databases, but we just do not provide them out of the box yet.
-If you're interested -
+> There is no inherent restriction on implementing an on-disk `Store`, indexes backed by disk or even other databases.
+Just that nobody has done that yet.
+Let me know if you are interested in working on that!

 ## Indexes